webrecorder/specs/README.md

 The documentation is split into what is currently supported in [wabac.js](https://github.com/webrecorder/wabac.js) as stable, experimental ideas, and possible future extensions.

+See the [CHANGES.md](CHANGES.md) file for a list of changes to WACZ spec and py-wacz tool.

 ## Currently Supported